Enter-tainer/typstyle/README.md

 ## Why another formatter?

 Why there is a need for another formatter?
-We already have [typstfmt](https://github.com/astrale-sharp/typstfmt) and [typstfmt](https://github.com/jeffa5/typstfmt).
+We already have [typstfmt](https://github.com/astrale-sharp/typstfmt), [typstfmt](https://github.com/jeffa5/typstfmt), [prettypst](https://github.com/antonWetzel/prettypst).
 Why another one?

 typstyle started because I had a bunch of ideas on how to improve typst source code formatting but kept finding typstfmt wasn't a good codebase to explore them with.
 Namely: